snakemake/snakemake/docs/snakefiles/rules.rst

 Thereby, pipe jobs can live within, or (automatically) extend existing groups.
 However, the two jobs connected by a pipe may not exist in conflicting groups.

+As with other groups, Snakemake will automatically calculate the required resources for the group job (see :ref:`resources <snakefiles-resources>`.
+The way resources are combined differs, though.
+Most resources, including ``runtime``, are summed accross all jobs involved in the pipe.
+Threads, however, is set by the job requesting the highest number of threads (``max()``).

 .. _snakefiles-service-rules: